Use case #0001

 What a thin file is — and what it is not

 The Bureau AI treats "NH" and "0" scores as information gaps rather than credit failures.
 An information gap requires additional signals — not a decline.
-The AI activates the thin-file pathway, which gathers and weighs five categories of alternate signals that are predictive of repayment behaviour and are available through sources that do not require prior formal credit history.
+The AI activates the thin-file pathway, which gathers and weighs five categories of alternate signals that are predictive of repayment behavior and are available through sources that do not require prior formal credit history.

 A live thin-file profile: what the Bureau AI assembles